-Most cats like to knead, which resembles a person kneading dough.
+Most cats like to knead, which resembles the act of a person kneading dough.
 Thus, cat kneading is often called ‘making biscuits.’

 Kneading is adorable and fascinating to watch.
-Plus, cats can get so relaxed they that relax their jaws and start to drool.
+Plus, cats can get become relaxed they that their jaws become slack and they start to drool.
 Imagine that!

 Why Do Cats Knead?

-- Prepare a comfortable environment before sleeping or giving birth
+- To prepare a space before sleeping or giving birth

-One theory is that the behavior of kneading began with wild cats building places with grass and leaves for nesting, giving birth, and resting after a day of hunting.
+Some animal experts suggest the behavior of kneading began with wild female cats – that kneading was involved in preparing nests among tall grass and leaves before giving birth or for the purpose of resting after a day of hunting.

 Today, you can observe cats kneading right before they settle down to sleep.